Written By Laura Simms, Award-Winning Storyteller

 The simplicity and dignity of Einstein’s words entered my mind producing a caesura, a small respite from an otherwise cacophonous day.
 The increasing nearly unbelievable political machinations bringing us closer to a nuclear war, that perpetuates poverty and instigates devastating pollution and climate change that will affect human beings, animals and the earth, captured my mind in a different way.
 I felt heavy with outrage.
 The fact that science is being disclaimed by military and business madmen in service of profit is dangerous.
 So words reminding me of what is essential brought me back to a state of sanity; a place from which I can find a strength of heart.

 The Butterfly Effect

 It is vital for all of us to remember that our actions, our words and the tone of our voices, our thoughts and our abiding deep silences, large or small in service of kindness and sanity, are transformative.
-It may not be that only the reported and hailed huge programs bring change, but the constant mind, heart and eye opening allegiance to inner calm and sanity (which naturally produces interest in our world and each other) instigates unseen and outrageous outrageous change.
+It may not be that only the reported and hailed huge programs bring change, but the constant mind, heart and eye-opening allegiance to inner calm and sanity (which naturally produces interest in our world and each other) instigate unseen and outrageous change.
 Little by little our awareness—(the fruit of mindfulness — the willingness to slow down and be present wherever and whoever we are) shifts the tangled skeins of reactive violence and addiction.
-Rage, violence, noise, and being-right feel solid and powerful yet they limits what may be our greatest power — flexibility of mind, deep listening, compassion and calm abiding regardless of circumstances.
+Rage, violence, noise, and being-right feel solid and powerful yet they limit what may be our greatest power — the flexibility of mind, deep listening, compassion, and calm abiding regardless of circumstances.
 It is important to recall that ‘calm abiding’ doesn’t mean being without strong emotions or intelligence, and force.
 It is the capacity to feel and be and respond without getting captured by fixed thoughts and emotions.

 Take Three Breaths